RTEMS/rtems-docs/c_user/scheduling_concepts.rst

 enabled for a task (``RTEMS_TIMESLICE``), then RTEMS will limit the amount of time the task can execute before the processor is allocated to another task.
-Each tick of the real-time clock reduces the currently running task’s timeslice.
+Each tick of the real-time clock reduces the currently running task's timeslice.
 When the execution time equals the timeslice, RTEMS will dispatch another task of the same priority to execute.
 If there are no other tasks of the same priority ready to execute, then the current task is allocated an additional timeslice and